 This is a small airport about 130 km away from Remagen, just West of Frankfurt.
 There is a bus service to Koblenz main train station (KVG Zickenheiner 615 bus), from Frankfurt-Hahn Airport, which takes about 90 minutes and costs about EUR 14 one-way.
-From Koblenz Hbf, you can take the local train to Remagen.
+You can take the local train to Remagen from Koblenz Hauptbahnhof (Hbf).